-Malta's Crypto Government Regulation and the Delta Summit with Dr James Jansson (XCredits)
+Malta's Crypto Government Regulation & the Delta Summit

 The Delta Summit is Malta’s leading blockchain and digital innovation summit.
 Held on 3-5 October 2018 in Malta, we speak to Dr James Jansson of XCredits who gives his thoughts on the summit and the new government regulation surrounding crypto.